StorageB/Google-Sheets-Logging/README.md

     - Add password
     - Replace the Google Script ID with the ID obtained in step 9 above.

-3. Install the HTTPSRedirect library from here
+3. Install the HTTPSRedirect library from here:

     https://github.com/electronicsguy/ESP8266